AdobeDocs/federated-audience-composition.en/help/start/e-release-notes.md

 * **Databricks connection**

     With this new release, Federated Audience Composition now supports private link connectivity for Databricks database connections.
-    It also enables secure connections to Databricks databases hosted on Amazon Web Services (AWS) and Azure.
+    It also enables secure connections to Databricks databases hosted on Amazon Web Services (AWS) and Microsoft Azure.
 [Learn more](../connections/federated-db.md#databricks)

 * **Support for B2B CDP Customers**